RVanVlietII/prework-study-guide/README.md

 ## Description

 This introductory webpage is a project and a study guide useful for referencing throughout the UNC coding bootcamp.
 The webpage offers an online document that all can view publicly.
-I have learned about the basics about GitHub, HTML, CSS and JavaScript.
+I have learned the basics about GitHub, HTML, CSS and JavaScript.
 As I learn more information, it will be added to the public webiste.

 ## Installation